Oxandrolone: Medical uses

+Oxandrolone shows positive effects on cardiometabolic health and visual, motor, and psychosocial functions in adolescent males with preserved testosterone production, such as those with Klinefelter syndrome.

 Non-medical uses

-Many bodybuilders and athletes use oxandrolone illicitly for its muscle-building effects.
-It is much more anabolic than androgenic, so women and those seeking less intense steroid regimens use it particularly often.
-Many also value oxandrolone's low hepatotoxicity relative to most other orally active AASs.
+Oxandrolone has been used illicitly by bodybuilders and athletes for its muscle-building effects as a doping agent in sports.
+Cases of doping with oxandrolone by professional athletes have been reported.
+Because it is more anabolic than androgenic, women and those seeking less intense steroid regimens used it particularly often.
+In the past many valued oxandrolone's supposed low hepatotoxicity relative to most other orally active AASs.

 Contraindications

 Like other AASs, oxandrolone may worsen hypercalcemia by increasing osteolytic bone resorption.
 When taken by pregnant women, oxandrolone may have unintended effects such as masculinization on the fetus.